 (A simplified diagram showing all the steps involved in the configuration process)

 Let’s examine these areas in more detail.

-We’re not talking about the process of configuring your hosting account for website installation purposes.
-What we are talking about, is tweaking settings in your web server specifically for handling all web traffic …
+We’re not talking here about the process of configuring your web hosting account for website installation purposes.
+What we are talking about, is fine-tuning settings in your server specifically for handling web traffic …

-(In the configuration stage, your web server settings need to be fine-tuned for handling both good and bad traffic)
+(During the configuration stage, your hosting account settings need to be checked for handling both good and bad traffic)

-Not all web traffic is beneficial traffic.
-Some of the web traffic you may attract will be unwelcome traffic like bot spam, malicious threats, brute-force bot attacks, etc.
+Not all traffic is welcome traffic.
+Some of the web traffic your site can attract will be unwelcome traffic like bot spam, malicious threats, brute-force bot attacks, etc.

-This stage of the configuration process, therefore, is all about planning for both good and bad traffic and adjusting settings in your server accordingly.
-This includes looking at things like server-level spam protection and preventing security threats, to configuring domain and email redirections, setting up error page redirections, etc …
+This area of the configuration process, therefore, is about evaluating your needs, planning for both good and bad traffic and then adjusting settings in your server accordingly.
+This includes things like server-level spam protection and securing server files, to configuring your domain and email redirections, setting up 404 error page redirections, etc …

 (Have you configured your webhosting settings for handling things like emails, page errors, etc?)